tilezen/mapbox-vector-tile/README.rst

 Encode method expects an array of layers or atleast a single valid layer.
 A valid layer is a dictionary with the following keys

 - **name**: layer name
 - **features**: an array of features.
-A feature is a dictionary with the following keys:
+A feature is a dictionary with keys namely - geometry and properties
 - **geometry**: representation of the feature geometry in WKT or WKB
 - **properties**: a dictionary with a few keys and their corresponding values.

 .. code:: python